Hexseral/Resume/README.md

 # Resume
-This repository is a playground for me to mess around and work on using the frameworks React &amp; Three.js.
+This repository is a playground for me to mess around and work on using React &amp; Three.js.